discindo/discindo-org/content/post/2023-01-29-rstudio-in-the-cloud-for-those-of-us-with-old-laptops-part-2-automating-with-terraform/index.en.md

 Enter `terraform`.
 It is a tool to write infrastructure as code, or more descriptively, as human readable instructions to define resources that can be run on any cloud provider.
 And since these instructions live in text files, you can have them versioned with `git`, and keep track of any changes over time.
 I think this is awesome.

-Additionally, `terraform` works with all major cloud providers, so if you prefer to use something else insted of `aws` you can adjust.
+Additionally, `terraform` works with all major cloud providers, so if you prefer to use something else insted of `aws` you can adapt the code.

 ## Prerequisites for trying out terraform for configuring Rstudio server